amcl11/victorian-car-accident-dashboard/README.md

 This is the repository for Monash University Bootcamp Project 3 (Group 10).
 The goal of this Project is to tell a story using data visualisations with interactivity allowing users to explore the data on their own.

-*Which postcode in the Yarra Ranges LGA has the hights count of accidents?*
+*Which postcode in the Yarra Ranges LGA has the highest count of accidents?*  <br>
-*Which age group has the highest accident count?*
+*Which age group has the highest accident count?*  <br>

 >EXPLORE THE DATASET HERE: (TBC Link to dashboard on Git Pages)